Health Psychology tips for COVID-19 and Panicking is not Good for One’s Body

 It is important that people don’t overestimate the threats of this virus, as this could further result in physical distress and fatigue which could then lower the strength of one’s immune system.
 It is essential to engage in panic free conversation with children and older family members especially, as it could be very helpful in terms of calming mind.

 In terms of precautions, many people will turn to facemask, but facemask are not for prevention, as they are for the infected so he or she can't spread the virus.
-Medical experts advice that we try to touch less of our faces/noses, learn to sneeze into one’s sleeves or attire, no sharing of spoon or eating fork, engage in less shaking of hands, instead do fist bumps over handshakes as it is more hygienic at this time.
+Medical experts advice that we try to touch less of our faces/noses, learn to sneeze into one’s sleeves or attire, no sharing of spoon or eating fork, avoid fruits and foods unknown vendors, engage in less shaking of hands, instead do fist bumps over handshakes as it is more hygienic at this time.
 Health workers must always wear protective gears.

 Schools might need to be closed with phone, Facetime and other digital devices being used for teaching.
 We need to start checking the within and outside the county.